Apollo vs ZoomInfo: Quick Comparison

 Apollo.io’s main features include:

-• Prospect & Enrich: Gives access to 275M+ contacts that can be filtered with 65+ criteria to identify qualified leads, like ZoomInfo.
+- Prospect & Enrich: Gives access to 275M+ contacts with 65+ advanced search filters and advanced search capabilities to identify qualified leads like ZoomInfo.
 However, Apollo provides more filters for precise targeting based on attributes like job changes and hierarchical relationships.

 ZoomInfo